-Luke 16:8 And the lord commended the unjust steward, because he had done wisely: for the children of this world are in their generation wiser than the children of light.
+And the lord commended the unjust steward because he had done wisely: for the children of this world are in their generation wiser than the children of light.

-When the master took him to task he decides I better make myself look good to some of these other business people in hopes that I might be able to get another job.
-He took and wrote off his commissions and charged a no interest loan if you pay it off now.
+When the master demands accountability, he decides that he better gain some favor with these other business people hoping that I might be able to get another job.
+He took and wrote off his commissions and charged a no-interest loan if you pay it off now.

-The master was very happy to get his money back with his interest making the steward profitable in his eyes.
-So I guess the morale to the story is; ‘Be good to your company's customers, just in case you need another job someday."
+The master was pleased to get his money back with his interest making the steward profitable in his eyes.
+So I guess the moral of the story is, 'Be good to your company's customers, just in case you need another job someday."

 He is: El Roi